Patient Relations

 I’ve lost personal belongings.
 What do I do?

-• Check with your denture provider about the options available for labeling dentures
+- Check with your denture provider about labeling options

-• Never leave dentures, hearing aids, glasses or phones on the meal tray
+- Never leave dentures, hearing aids, glasses, or phones on meal trays

-• Ask staff to return any medications brought to hospital
+- Ask staff to return any medications you brought with you

 Have you recently contacted Patient Relations?